CarlEstP/Work-attendance-analysis/readme.md

 ---

-## 1. Context, business problem, and cuestions we want to answer:
+## 1. Context, business problem, and questions we want to answer:

 - Working preferences for people: working from home or office
 - Presence of employees at work